arijitx/DataAnalystNanodegree-Udacity/P4: Quality of Red Wine/README.md

 ggplot(aes(x=quality,fill=quality),data = red_wine)+
   geom_bar()+
   ggtitle('Frequency of Quality ')+
-  xlab('Quality')
+  xlab('Quality')+
+  scale_fill_brewer(palette = "Reds") +
+  theme_dark()

 summary(red_wine$quality,group=quality)
 ```

 ### Description One

 In the total 1599 samples most of the samples were of medium quality.
-There were only 10 samples of quality 3 and only 18 samples of quality 8 most of them were in either 5 or 6
+There were only 10 samples of quality 3 and only 18 samples of quality 8 most of them were in either 5 or 6.
+The Quality is approximately normally distributed .

 ### Plot Two